MCiret/P8_PurBeurre_WebApp/README.rst

 Summary
 -------
-This Web application asks user for searching a food product to obtain more healthy alternatives based on nutriscore value.
+User could search for a food product to obtain more healthy alternatives based on nutriscore value.
-The user could log in to bookmark a food product.
+User could log in to bookmark its favourites food products.

-Food products are weekly collected from Open Food Facts (OFF) french database (requested via the OFF search API).
+Food products are collected from Open Food Facts (OFF) french database (requested via the OFF search API).
-The API request response is a json data then parsed, reorganized and inserted in a database.

 *NB: this source code is for french User Interface.*